-Advisor: Dr. Dennis Shevlin, (x2246, shevlin@tcnj.edu)
+Advisor: Dr. Sudhir Nayak, (x2659)

 AZ (formerly "Alpha Zeta," but not a Greek organization) is a student organization consisting of the participants in the BS/MD Articulation Program with Rutgers-New Jersey Medical School.
 It is designed to help with the transition to medical school, and provides support, information and networking opportunities for its members.